 Ruta, a student on MACE's Aerospace Engineering with Industrial Experience course, undertook a placement year providing technical support to companies and engineers in Northern Europe that use National Instruments' automated testing hardware and software.
 She was also given the opportunity to develop her own ideas using National Instruments products.

 "I can't overstate the skills and experienced I have gained from this placement," says Ruta.
 "Everything from work etiquette, professional communication and teamwork to discipline, self-motivation and determination to achieve goals.
 I also feel much more confident in myself and my abilities which I believe will help me during interviews and assessment centres in the future."

 I've enjoyed being given real responsibilities within a team to contribute to real-world products.
 This comes in particular contrast to the university environment which typically requires more independent work.

-Tobias, a student from the School of Mechanical, Aerospace and Civil Engineering, spent a year working in the Integration and Systems Valuation department at MBDA - a European defence sector company that develops and manufactures missile systems.
+Tobias, a student from the Department of Mechanical, Aerospace and Civil Engineering, spent a year working in the Integration and Systems Valuation department at MBDA - a European defence sector company that develops and manufactures missile systems.
 His role involved the testing and qualification of MBDA products at both missile and component level, as well as the integration of their weapon systems onto existing military platforms.

 "Working in industry has given me a lot more direction and confidence in what I’m working towards, both academically and professionally," says Tobias.
 "I feel that since returning, my approach to university work has generally improved, I’ve developed a stronger overall work ethic and I’m in a better position to perform to a higher standard for the remaining years of my degree."